mattmaynes2/aria/reports/final/3-Technical/2-Details/06-Component.md

 ##### Layer Pattern {-}

-In order to allow for efficient teamwork during the development of this project, it is necessary that development on certain components can proceed in parallel.
-Use of the layer pattern enforces the separation of concerns between different layers, allowing individual layers to be developed independently to some degree.
+In order to allow for development on different parts of the code to proceed independently, it was necessary to introduce separation of concerns into the organization of components.
+This project makes use of the layer pattern to improve separation of concerns.

 The components of this project are paritioned into three layers: Persistence, Application, and Presentation.
-This pattern is commonly known as a Three-tier architecture for client-server applications.
+This pattern is commonly known as a three-tier architecture for client-server applications.

-The Persistence layer is responsible for storing objects in a database.
-In the ARIA system, the persisted objects are events and device metadata.
+The persistence layer is responsible for storing objects in a database.
+In the Aria system, the persisted objects are events and device metadata.

-The Application layer is responsible for carrying out the business logic of the application.
-In the ARIA system, this includes autonomous control of devices using machine learning.
+The application layer is responsible for carrying out the business logic of the application.
+In the Aria system, this includes autonomous control of devices using machine learning.

-The Presentation layer is responsible for displaying information to the user.
-In the ARIA system, this layer consists of a single-page web application.
-The web application uses the RESTful interface provided by the application layer to retrieve information and inform the application layer of user actions.
+The presentation layer is responsible for displaying information to the user, and providing the user with a way to control the system.
+In the Aria system, this layer is composed of HTML pages which make use of AJAX to retrieve data from the RESTful interface provided by the application layer.

 The following diagram shows the organization of system components into a layered pattern.